 What Should I Expect at My Visit?

-If you make an appointment at UNC’s Lung Cancer Screening Clinic, you can expect to have a full counseling session to decide if screening is right for you.
+If you make an appointment with the UNC Early Detection of Lung Cancer Program, you can expect to have a full counseling session to decide if screening is right for you.
 If you choose to be screened, a LDCT scan will be performed.

 At your clinic appointment

 - You will meet with Jason Long, MD, MPH, discuss your individual health history and risk factors for lung cancer.